About the Clusters Initiative

 SBA Supports Clusters Across the US Learn more

-- More than $66 million in capital in 2 years through private funding sources, such as loans, venture capital, and angel capital.
+- More than $42 million in capital, through private funding sources, such as loans, venture capital, and angel capital;

-- More than $14 million in early stage investment in 2 years from federal SBIR and STTR awards.
+- More than $13 million in early stage investment from federal SBIR and STTR awards;

-- More than $807 million in contracts or subcontracts in 2 years won by small businesses.
+- More than $3.8 billion in contracts or subcontracts won by small businesses; and

 - Department of Commerce's (DOC's) Economic Development Administration (EDA)

 - Department of Commerce's (DOC's) National Institute of Standards and Technology's (NIST's) Hollings Manufacturing Extension Partnership (MEP)

 - Department of Energy's (DOE's) Advanced Manufacturing Office (AMO)

 - Department of Labor's (DOL's) Employment and Training Administration (ETA)